 IMS worked well.
-Rockwell and Caterpillar each got a set of database software that cut down the work they had to do to move to System/360, and IBM got a program product that became popular with many of its large mainframe customers.
-At its 20th anniversary in 1988, IBM stated that IMS was being used in 7,000 installations worldwide.
-Based on the database pioneering done at Rockwell, IBM successfully pursued a new line of business called DB/DC (Data Base/Data Communications).
+Rockwell and Caterpillar each got a set of data base software that cut down the work they had to do to move to S/360, and IBM got a program product that became popular with many of the large main-frame users.
+At its 20th anniversary in 1988, IBM stated that IMS was being used in 7000 installations worldwide.
+Based on the data base pioneering done at Rockwell, IBM successfully pursued a new line of business called DB/DC (Data Base/Data Communications).
 Together with a separate development product called CICS, IMS provided DB/DC software for a whole host of large and mid-range IBM customers.
 It was a very successful part of the enterprise.
 (See Note 1) My most exciting moment occurred when I was given an IBM Outstanding Contribution award, and a check for \$100,000.